secbrianyau/myblog/docs/blogs/202309-CESPADCS.md

 ## Course Overview

-With knowledge of the previous red team courses from [Nikhil Mittal](https://in.linkedin.com/in/mittalnikhil), also the author of the famous offensive powershell toll [Nishang](https://github.com/samratashok/nishang), it feels like it is much easier to understand how Active Directory really works and how it is commonly misconfigured to allow attackers to abuse and dorminate a forest.
+With knowledge of the previous red team courses from [Nikhil Mittal](https://in.linkedin.com/in/mittalnikhil), also the author of the famous offensive PowerShell tool [Nishang](https://github.com/samratashok/nishang), it feels much easier to understand how Active Directory really works and how it is commonly misconfigured, allowing attackers to abuse and dorminate a forest.

 [Active Directory Certificate Services (ADCS)](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/active-directory-certificate-services-overview) is Microsoft’s Public Key Infrastructure (PKI) for typical Windows environments.
-It would also be interesting in understanding more from the red team perspective to assist in the defensive measures like writing detection use cases and spotting misconfigurations.
-Seeing the new [ADCS course](https://www.alteredsecurity.com/adcs) coming out, I joined it as soon as it becomes available!
+It would also be interesting to understand more from the red team perspective to assist in the defensive measures like writing detection use cases and spotting misconfigurations.
+Upon the release of the new [ADCS course](https://www.alteredsecurity.com/adcs), I joined it as soon as it became available!

 <br/>